The final order is the legal document that ends your civil partnership.

 To apply for a final order, fill in the application for a conditional order to be made final.

 A final order costs £45.
-This fee won’t apply if you filed your petition after 1 July 2013, as it’s now part of the petition fee.
+This fee won’t apply if you filed your application after 1 July 2013, as it’s now part of the application fee.

 Return the form to the court with the fee.
 This will usually be the same court that dealt with your conditional order.